DevWelles/Chat_App/README.md

 ## How it works
 - Channels

-Each app environment (myapp production, myapp staging, etc.) should have a separate channel with its own ID and secret key.
+Each app environment has a separate channel with its own ID and secret key.
 Having an active connection opened between the client and the server so client can send and receive data.
 This allows real-time communication using TCP sockets.
-This is made possible by Scaledrone.
+This is made possible by [Scaledrone](https://www.scaledrone.com/)

 - Rooms